-Studbook: Name of Judge: Address of Ju ıdge: Mobile-Telep (include coun E-Mail: The named ju ıdge: o is of ficially listed a as a judge/ inspector by o our studbook and is active ly involved in judging horses for: o conforma ation - dressage horses yes/ no o conforma ation - jumping/ eventing g horses yes/ no o moveme nt/paces - dressage hors es yes/ no o moveme nt/ paces and jump - jun nping/eventing horses yes/ no • was active in judg ing at the following studk book events during the la st 12 months: 0 F oal inspection ns Number of eve ents (approximately) o N Лare inspectio ons Number of eve ents (approximately) o S tallion inspec Number of eve ents (approximately) • has i previously iud ged at the I.Y.B.
-World C hampionships, the most r ecent occurrence being:

-o acce max pts the IYB w imum of €500 ill only pay cost of travel, n be successful d during judging appointments (to a (professional or otherwise) will be es to take par t in preparatory discussions in the transfer of the transfer o ement criteria with other judges and Date:
+Studbook: Name of Judge: Address of Judge: Mobile-Telephone: (include country code) E-Mail: The named judge: o is officially listed a as a judge/ inspector by our studbook and is actively involved in judging horses for: o conforma ation - dressage horses yes/ no o conforma ation - jumping/ eventing horses yes/ no o moveme nt/paces - dressage horses yes/ no o moveme nt/ paces and jump - jumping/eventing ho orses yes/ no was active in judg ing at the following studbook events durir ng the last 12 months: Foal inspection ns Numb er of events (approximately) Mare inspection ons Numb er of events (approximately) Stallion inspec tions Numb er of events (approximately) has previously jud lged at the I.Y.B.
+World Championships, th e most recent occurrence being: ○ Year: Discipline (s) accepts the IYB w maximum of €500 paid. agrees to take paid O, invoiced and vouched by receipts); no ex rt in preparatory discussion on guidelines for seen to officiate at a World Championships and food during judging appointments (to a tra fees (professional or otherwise) will be for judgement criteria with other judges and stamp of studbook